Instant Pot Beef Stew has tender chunks of beef and hearty vegetables in a rich beefy broth.

 - 3 cups baby potatoes cubed

 - 4 large carrots chopped

 - 2 ribs celery chopped, about 1 cup

 - 3 tablespoons cornstarch

 - 3 tablespoons water

 - Toss beef with garlic powder, salt and pepper.

-Add broth, tomato paste, rosemary, thyme, wine and vegetables (ensure ingredients do not go above fill line).
+- Add broth, wine, tomato paste, rosemary, thyme, and vegetables except peas (ensure ingredients do not go above fill line).
 Secure lid and select Meat/Stew; cook on high pressure 35 minutes.